dtcooper/vintage-pi-tv/image/README.md

-# Retro Pi TV Image Builder
+# Vintage Pi TV Image Builder

-Here are the files necessary to build the Raspberry Pi OS-based image for Retro Pi TV.
+Here are the files necessary to build the Raspberry Pi OS-based image for Vintage Pi TV.

 See the GitHub Action workflow file [build.yml](../.github/workflows/build.yml) for to see the build process.